EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Advanced features

-To further leverage the explicit bubbles within the 1F1B pipeline schedule (i.e.~the gray areas in Figure~\ref{fig:pipeline_fill_bubbles}), we design and implement a novel approach of filling them with \emph{partial} forward/backward computation of additional microbatches.
-This is primarily inspired by the idea from \cite{Osawa2022}: instead of designing a new, sophisticated pipeline schedule that has a lower bubble ratio, one may seek to fill the bubbles of an existing schedule with useful computation, which can lead to better resource utilization and faster training.
+To further leverage the explicit bubbles within the 1F1B pipeline schedule, i.e.~the light gray areas in Figure~\ref{fig:pipeline_fill_bubbles}, we design and implement a novel approach of filling them with \emph{partial} forward/backward computation of additional microbatches.
+See Figure~\ref{fig:pipeline_fill_bubbles} for a visualization.
+This is primarily inspired by the idea from \cite{Osawa2022}: instead of designing a new, sophisticated schedule that has a lower bubble ratio, one may seek to fill the bubbles of an existing schedule with useful computation, which leads to better resource utilization and faster training.
+Note that our method changes the optimization semantics.
+From the perspective of stochastic optimization, we can prove formally that with such additional computation and under certain conditions, one obtains an \emph{unbiased} gradient estimate with \emph{reduced variance} for the original training objective.
+The remaining of this section is dedicated to details of the methodology and analysis.

-Our approach is visualized in Figure~\ref{fig:pipeline_fill_bubbles} and explained below.
-For notational simplicity, let us call the explicit bubbles between the warm-up and steady phases as Part 1, and the bubbles during the cool-down phase as Part 2.
-For each part, we fill them with some computation for $K$ additional microbatches.
-More concretely, for Part 1, the $i$-th inserted microbatch (where $i \in [K]$) goes through forward computation of the first $K+1-i$ pipeline stages, followed by backward computation of all visited early-exit losses; for Part 2, each inserted microbatch goes through forward computation of all stages, followed by backward computation of the final and early-exit losses (if any) only for the last few stages.
-In this way, each training iteration can process more data without any time overhead, as long as the number of inserted microbatches and the number of stages for partial forward/backward computation are chosen appropriately.

-One thing to note is that this approach changes the optimization semantics.
-From the perspective of stochastic optimization, we can prove formally that with such additional computation (and under certain conditions), one obtains an \emph{unbiased} gradient estimate with \emph{reduced variance} for the original training objective.
-We refer interested readers to Appendix~\ref{sec:appendix_fill_pipeline_bubble} for more details about the methodology and analysis.